serraict/serra-frappe/work/test_deployment/deployment_documentation.md

 3. **HTTPS**: Enable HTTPS in production environments
 4. **Firewall**: Configure a firewall to restrict access to only necessary ports
 5. **Regular Updates**: Keep the system updated with the latest security patches
+6. **GitHub Secrets**: Ensure that your GitHub repository is properly secured, especially if using secrets for authentication
+7. **Container Registry Access**: Restrict access to your GitHub Container Registry to only authorized users